CADLabs/ethereum-economic-model/README.md

 ### Experiment Workflow

 1. Select a base experiment template from the [experiments/templates/](experiments/templates/) directory to start from.
-The template [example_analysis](experiments/templates/example_analysis) gives an example of extending the default experiment to override default State Variables and System Parameters.
+The template [example_analysis.py](experiments/templates/example_analysis.py) gives an example of extending the default experiment to override default State Variables and System Parameters.
-2. Create a new notebook in [experiments/notebooks/](experiments/notebooks/), using the [template.ipynb](experiments/notebooks/template.ipynb) notebook as a guide, and import the experiment template.
+2. Create a new notebook in [experiments/notebooks/](experiments/notebooks/), using the [template.ipynb](experiments/notebooks/template.ipynb) notebook as a guide, and import the experiment from the experiment template.
-3. Customize the experiment template for your specific analysis (see the [experiments/notebooks/README.ipynb](experiments/notebooks/0_README.ipynb) notebook as a guide).
+3. Customize the experiment for your specific analysis (see the [experiments/notebooks/README.ipynb](experiments/notebooks/0_README.ipynb) notebook as a guide).
 4. Execute your experiment, post-process and analyze the results, and create Plotly charts!

 ## Development